xxao/linque/README.md

 ```

 ### .each(action)
 Applies specified function to every item in current sequence.
-Note that this does not replace the items, so it works
-only with objects.
 Any  return value of given function is ignored.
+Since
-This call fully evaluates current sequence.
+this call fully evaluates current sequence, depending on the source, the items may no longer be available.
+This may
+or may not be desired behavior.
+Consider calling '.evaluate()' before calling this method.

 ```python
 def action(d):